charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### ALGOL AND clprolf

 ALGOL("Algorithmic Language"), was designed with a strong emphasis on algorithmic and mathematical computation.
 It aimed to provide a language for expressing algorithms clearly and efficiently.
-ALGOL 60, in particular, was influential in introducing features for structured programming and became a foundation for modern programming language design. clprolf, with its "simu_comp_as_worker" (Simulation of a computer worker) role, shares a similarity with ALGOL's focus on algorithmic programming.
-The "simu_comp_as_worker" role in clprolf is explicitly dedicated to the simulation of algorithmic language for a computer( as it is a simulation of a computer worker).
+ALGOL 60, in particular, was influential in introducing features for structured programming and became a foundation for modern programming language design. clprolf, with its "simu_comp_as_worker" (Simulation of a computer as worker) role, shares a similarity with ALGOL's focus on algorithmic programming.
+The "simu_comp_as_worker" role in clprolf is explicitly dedicated to the simulation of algorithmic language for a computer( as it is a simulation of a computer as worker).
 It's similar to ALGOL's original goal of serving as an algorithmic language.
 Semantic Clarity: Both languages strive for semantic clarity.
 ALGOL's design encouraged developers to write code that closely mirrored the problem-solving process, and clprolf's class and interface roles provide clear semantics for the different types of components.
 Minimalistic Approach: ALGOL's creators aimed to keep the language minimalistic, and clprolf also follows a minimalistic approach, focusing on a limited number of roles and concepts.